Introduce Flax Seeds to Optimize Your Health

 As we age our skin loses its elasticity, the extra oil from flax seed will help counteract this as well.
 It is a good choice for the entire family.

 For the most beneficial way to consume the seeds, use a grinder.
 Pour in just enough for that meal and grind them.
-These can be sprinkled on salads, yoghurt, and basically anything you want to eat.
+These can be sprinkled on salads, yogurt, and basically anything you want to eat.

 I tend to use mine in my banana smoothie in the morning.